sskk4/NewEvent/README.md

 # NewEvent

-Documentation in Polish language in .pdf file in folder 'New Event additional'
+Documentation in Polish language in .pdf file in folder 'newevent additional'